jymsuper/VAD_tutorial/README.md

 # VAD_tutorial
 A pytorch implementation of full-connected DNN based voice activity detection (VAD).
 All the features for training and testing are uploaded.
+Korean manual is included ("190225_LG-AI_VAD.pdf").

 ## Requirements
 python 3.5+